microsoft/code-with-engineering-playbook/code-reviews/recipes/Go.md

 [golangci-lint](https://github.com/golangci/golangci-lint/) is the replacement for the now depricated `gometalinter`.
 It is 2-7x faster than `gometalinter` [along with a host of other benefits](https://github.com/golangci/golangci-lint/#comparison).

 One awesome feature of `golangci-lint` is that is can be easily introduced to an existing large codebase using the `--new-from-rev COMMITID`.
 With this setting only newly introduced issues are flagged, allowing a team to improve new code without having to fix all historic issues in a large codebase.
-This provides a great path to improving code-reviews on existing solutions.
+This provides a great path to improving code-reviews on existing solutions. golangci-lint can also be setup as the default linter in VS Code.

 To use golangci-lint with VS Code, use the below recommended settings: